menu

 1. Choose a Trail Within Your Hiking Abilities

-The first safety tip for hiking alone as a woman is choosing a trail that is within your hiking abilities.
+The first safety tip for hiking alone as a woman is choosing a trail that is within your hiking ability.
 This means considering your hiking experience, skills, fitness levels, and comfortability in different types of terrain when you’re looking for a trail.

 As I mentioned in my solo hiking story, I’ve always been very comfortable with the idea of hiking alone.
 When I look for a trail, I’m not really concerned with the distance, elevation gain, or how crowded it is, I’m more concerned about the terrain and whether or not it’s technical or dangerous.